-Work with your regional organiser to complete your annual assessment and branch plans.
+- Work with your regional organiser to complete your annual assessment and draw up a branch training plan.
 Put steps in place to carry out the follow up activity.
 This will address some of the key building blocks to supporting and developing activists.